Schumer asks FDA to investigate Logan Paul's PRIME energy drink

 By Laura Sanicola

-July 9 (Reuters) - U.S. Senate Majority Leader Chuck Schumer on Sunday called on regulators to investigate a popular influencer-created energy drink with nearly twice the caffeine of a Red Bull that he said is being marketed to children.
+July 9 (Reuters) - U.S. Senate Majority Leader Chuck Schumer on Sunday called on regulators to investigate a popular influencer-created energy drink with nearly twice the caffeine of a Red Bull, saying it was being marketed to children.

-Schumer said PRIME, a beverage brand started last year by YouTube stars Logan Paul and KSI, should be investigated by the Food and Drug Administration due to its high caffeine content.
+Schumer said Prime, a beverage brand started last year by YouTube stars Logan Paul and KSI, should be investigated by the Food and Drug Administration due to the high caffeine content of its Prime Energy drink.

-"Buyer and parents beware because it’s a serious health concern for the kids it so feverishly targets," Schumer said at a press conference in New York City.
+"Buyer and parents beware, because it’s a serious health concern for the kids it so feverishly targets," the Democratic senator said at a news conference in New York.

 Schumer said the packaging and marketing of the two drinks were so similar that parents were unknowingly buying the highly caffeinated energy drinks for their children.